05bit/django-smarter/README.rst

 django-smarter
 ==============

-**Smarter** declarative style generic views for Django.
+Another approach for declarative style generic views for Django.
+I beleive, it's a bit smarter :)

 It's a simple one-file helper for painless adding form-based CRUD (create-read-update-delete) views to your application.
-If you'll feel pain, that's may be not this case, so don't get smarter that way! :)
+If you'll feel pain, that's may be not this case, so don't get smarter that way!

 So many times we have to write:

 .. sourcecode:: python

+    @login_required
     def edit_post(request, pk):
         post = get_object_or_404(Post, pk=pk)
         if request.method == 'POST':